-The Data Protection Act (1998) is based on 8 legally enforceable principles that organisations and individuals must apply when they process your personal data.
-The principles underlying it are designed to keep your personal information confidential, accurate and secure.
+The current Data Protection Act 1998 regulates the way in which the council manages your personal date.
+The core principles underlying it are designed to keep your personal information confidential, accurate and secure.

-Personal data is information that relates to a living individual who can be identified from that information, for example, names, addresses, council tax reference number, benefit entitlements etc. The Act also protects 'sensitive' information you supply to the council, including, information about your health, racial or ethnic origin and the commission or alleged commission of any offence.
+Personal data is information that relates to a living individual who can be identified from that information, for example, names, addresses, council tax reference number, benefit entitlements etc. The Act also protects special category (sensitive) information you supply to the council, including, information about your health, racial or ethnic origin and the commission or alleged commission of any offence.

 Make a Subject Access Request

-The Data Protection Act gives you a general right of access to personal data that relates to you.
-Access requests must be made in writing or on a Personal Data Protection Request form (Word, 82kb).
+Data protection legislation gives you a legal right of access to your personal data.
+This is called a Subject Access Request.
+Requests must be made in writing or on a Personal Data Protection Request form (Word, 82kb).

 You must include:

-- proof that you are the data subject in the form of two documents which prove your identity, this could include: a passport, driving licence or a utility bill which should be less than three months old.
-At least once of the documents must contain your signature to compare it with the one on the form
+- proof that you are the individual and you will need to provide 2 documents in support.
+This could include: a passport, driving licence or a utility bill which should be less than 3 months old.
+At least 1 of the documents must contain your signature for comparison purposes.

 You may supply the documents by presenting them in person.
 If making your application by post, please send photocopies.

-Your application, proof of identity and £10 cheque, payable to North Ayrshire Council, should be sent to the address below.
+Your application and proof of identity should be sent to the address below.

 What happens next?